seibert-media/confluence-protractor-base/README.md

 ## Local Confluence instance<a name="localConf"></a>
 First of all you need a local Confluence instance.

-The instance should be locally available under <http://localhost:1990>\
+The instance should be locally available under <http://localhost:1990/confluence> (Atlassian&reg; SDK standard)

 This can be done via the Atlassian SDK or with a Docker container